-As Senior Vice President of Strategic Communications and External Affairs, Greg is responsible for managing all aspects of NORC’s internal and external communications work and promoting its positive reputation.
-In this role, he leads the teams responsible for media relations, government affairs, identity and messaging, digital communications and social media, business development support, marketing communications, and creative services.
-He also works with research teams to plan and deliver communications services and campaigns that extend the reach and impact of NORC’s research on behalf of its clients.
+As senior vice president of Strategic Communications & External Affairs, Greg is responsible for managing all aspects of NORC’s internal and external communications work and promoting its positive reputation and impact.
+In this role, he leads the teams responsible for media relations, government affairs, identity and messaging, digital communications and social media, business development and marketing support, internal communications, design, events management, and creative services.
+He also works with research teams to plan and deliver communications services and campaigns that extend the reach and impact of NORC’s research on behalf of its clients and in service of the public good.

-Beyond his core contributions, Lanier directs and supports a wide range of strategic organizational initiatives and new business ventures.
-He leads a cross-department committee charged with exploring the use of data visualization to enhance and support NORC’s analytic work and dissemination offerings.
-And, he supports the AP-NORC Center for Public Affairs Research, a partnership with the Associated Press that provides objective and timely data on critical social issues to a broad global audience.
+Beyond his core contributions, Greg is a member of NORC’s executive council and directs and supports a wide range of strategic organizational initiatives and new business ventures.
+He leads a cross-department team charged with exploring the use of data visualization to enhance and support NORC’s analytic work and dissemination offerings.
+And, he helped establish and provides ongoing support to The AP-NORC Center for Public Affairs Research, a partnership with the Associated Press that provides objective and timely data on critical social issues to a broad global audience.

-Lanier began his career at The John D. and Catherine T. MacArthur Foundation managing digital communications and integrated outreach initiatives for complex issues.
+Greg began his career at The John D. and Catherine T. MacArthur Foundation managing digital communications and integrated outreach initiatives for complex social issues.
 In 1999, he co-founded Infoblox, a publicly traded Internet technology company that successfully completed its initial public offering in 2012.
 Greg has also served as a Director and creative consultant at Sapient and went on to build two award-winning, Chicago-based digital advertising agencies—Material Group and Domani Studios—where he oversaw business development, marketing operations, and client services.
+And more recently, during his free time with his life and business partner, he co-founded Cowboys and Astronauts, a beloved Chicago retail destination and brand.